International-Data-Spaces-Association/IDS-Messaging-Services/README.md

 ```

 The above is a standard example of HTTP-Multipart using the services' send()-method.
 In addition, there are other methods like the sendAndCheckDat() which will also check the DAT of the received response to the message.

+For extended instructions and info on the other modules, see the <a href="https://github.com/International-Data-Spaces-Association/IDS-Messaging-Services/wiki">GitHub-Wiki</a>.

 ## Other: Project-Wiki